kjgorman/dojo/Ascensor/readme.markdown

 Anyway, the idea is we are going to try and model a system to map paths through a building for an elevator, by exploring the state space of transitions.
-For example, and elevator like the one defined in Ascensor.Elevator has four properties: the current floor, the requested floor (when someone presses a button somewhere), the state of the doors (open/opening/closing/closed), and the direction of
+For example, an elevator like the one defined in Ascensor.Elevator has four properties: the current floor, the requested floor (when someone presses a button somewhere), the state of the doors (open/opening/closing/closed), and the direction of